sharm294/sonar/README.md

 targets that create a Vivado HLS project, generate all the testbenches and data files and open Vivado for simulation.

 *sonar* can be imported into any Python script.
-Refer to /sample/sample.py for an example.
+Refer to /sample/sample.py or in /sonar/tests/ for examples.

 To remove *sonar*, run ``make purge``.
 The repository can then be deleted, leaving no trace of *sonar*